-Each year since 2008, FLOC members and supporters have gathered outside of Reynolds’ corporate headquarters for the past two years in an impressive show of community solidarity, bringing the issues that Reynolds refuses to discuss to their corporate boardroom.
+From 2008-2016, FLOC members and supporters gathered outside of Reynolds’ corporate headquarters during their annual shareholders meetings in an impressive show of community solidarity, bringing the issues that Reynolds refuses to discuss to their corporate boardroom.

 At the 2011 Shareholders Meeting, Reynolds announced that they would take part in a multi-stakeholder group including FLOC, growers, other tobacco companies, and government agencies, to work toward a solution to the human rights abuses in the fields.